Bulls (rugby union)

 The Bulls (known for sponsorship reasons as the Vodacom Bulls) are a South African professional rugby union team based in Pretoria.
 They play their home matches at Loftus Versfeld.
-They compete in the United Rugby Championship, having competed in the Super Rugby competition until 2020 and the domestic Currie Cup competition.
+They compete in the domestic Currie Cup competition (as the Blue Bulls) and in the United Rugby Championship.
+They also competed in Super Rugby until 2020.

 The side won the Super 14 in 2007, 2009 and 2010, placing them among the most successful teams in Super Rugby history with three titles.
 They were the most successful team of the Super 14 era (2006–10), winning three out of the five titles.
-They are the most successful South African team, and the only South African team to win a Super Rugby title.
+They are the only South African team to win a Super Rugby title.

-Formerly known as Northern Transvaal the side has competed in the Currie Cup since 1937 before becoming the Bulls in 1997.
+Formerly known as Northern Transvaal, the side has competed in the Currie Cup since 1937 before becoming the Bulls in 1997.

 History

 Northern Transvaal

 The team as it is known today has its beginnings in 1938 when the then Northern Transvaal Rugby Union broke away from the Transvaal Rugby Football Union to gain status as an independent rugby union.
 The new team was named Northern Transvaal and donned light blue jerseys with a red Barberton Daisy emblem.
 However, in their very first match, they played in the red and gold hooped jerseys of the Pretoria Combined team that often "locked horns" with teams touring South Africa (red and gold being the colors of Pretoria).